facebookresearch/RAM/projects/self_taught_evaluator/README.md

 <p align="center"><img width="90%" src="figures/self_taught_dpo.png" /></p>

-Instructions and materials presented here correspond to the [Self-taught evaluators](https://arxiv.org/abs/2408.02666) research paper.
+Instructions and materials presented here correspond to the [Self-Taught Evaluators](https://arxiv.org/abs/2408.02666) research paper.

-# Self-taught evaluator model release
+# Self-Taught Evaluator model release

 **2024-09-26**

-We release the self-taught evaluator model on hugging-face model repo: https://huggingface.co/facebook/Self-taught-evaluator-llama3.1-70B.
+We release the Self-Taught Evaluator model via the Hugging-Face model repo: https://huggingface.co/facebook/Self-taught-evaluator-llama3.1-70B.
 This model is trained iteratively with supervised fine-tuning (SFT) and direct preference optimization (DPO).

 ## Inference and Evaluation

-We provide example scripts to use the self-taught evaluator as a judge to choose a better response from a pair.
-We provide set of scripts to reproduce the RewardBench evaluation scores for this model.
+We provide example scripts to use the Self-Taught Evaluator as a judge to choose a better response from a pair.
+We provide a set of scripts to reproduce the RewardBench evaluation scores for this model.
 Please refer to [src/requirements.txt](./src/requirements.txt)

 > [!IMPORTANT]
 > This model was trained to judge a pair of responses using the specific prompt format from the RewardBench benchmark.
 Make sure to adopt the same prompt format when you run the model on your data.